 Like everything, there is a solution to every problem.
 Google has green-lighted some popups which will not be considered punishable and, as a result, will not affect your search ranking.

 Google Webmaster tools says that interstitials appearing as a result to a legal obligation (such as for cookie usage or age verification) will not trigger a penalty.
 Additionally, login dialogs on sites where content is not publicly indexable, such as emails or an indexable content behind a pay wall, is also safe.
-And banners using a reasonable amount of screen space that are easily dismissable will also not be punished.
+And banners using a reasonable amount of screen space that are easily dismissible will also not be punished.

-Therefore, there are legitimate solutions that will keep your rankings safe while still popping up to offer your products and services and/or to grow your list.
+There are legitimate solutions that will keep your rankings safe while still popping up to offer your products and services and/or to grow your list.